Columbia Business School

 Columbia Business School’s New Home Opens January 2022

-Columbia Business School will open the doors on its new buildings, the Henry R. Kravis Hall and the East Building, in January 2022.
+Columbia Business School will open the doors on its new buildings, the Henry R. Kravis Hall and David Geffen Hall, in January 2022.
 These beautiful spaces on the Manhattanville Campus will double the School’s current square footage, allowing us to reimagine the future of business education.

 High-Tech and Highly Social